 Pumpkin?
 Good.
 Zucchini?
 Good.
 Chocolate chips?
 In the words of Joey Tribbiani, “Goooood.”
 The veggies keep this recipe moist and flavorful, and they tip the scale toward healthy, even with the addition of chocolate chips—honey, olive oil, and almond milk also help.
 The hardest part?
 Letting it cool for 15 minutes.

-Swapping vegetable oil—the go-to in most bread recipes—for coconut oil is a no-brainer.
-It's been shown to promote weight loss and a healthy digestive tract.
-This bread also cuts down on added sugar by using maple syrup instead.
-But, of course, you've got to have some chocolate chips.
+Swapping vegetable oil for coconut oil is a no-brainer.
+It’s been shown to promote weight loss and a healthy digestive tract.
+This bread is naturally sweetened with maple syrup instead, and obviously a big scoop of chocolate chips.

 Taking pumpkin bread up a notch, this cream cheese-filled loaf mimics carrot cake, and it’s so rich that just a few bites will satisfy anyone with a sweet tooth.
 It’s not something to eat every day, but we all deserve a treat, and if you’re gonna eat something with pumpkin pie spice, it might as well be homemade.

-This probably isn't what your mom meant when she said, "Don't forget to eat your fruit and vegetables."
+This probably isn’t what your mom meant when she said, “Don’t forget to eat your fruit and vegetables.”
 But with three bananas, 3/4 cup pumpkin purée, and 1/2 cup applesauce, this loaf is a pretty good stand-in.
-And with each slice clocking in at 90 calories, you can bet we'll be reaching for it morning, noon, or night.
+You can bet we’ll be reaching for it morning, noon, and night.